nate-thegrate/vegan-chef/recipes/bread/raspberry jam.md

 Heat the raspberries in a pot, using a potato masher to smash them into jam.

-Add some thickener, then add the aspartame and let it cool.
+Add some thickener, then add the sweetener and let it cool.